 (4) The customer must receive an estimate of the study cost before the company initiates the study.

+(i) Equipment certification.
+A DER unit that is certified to be in compliance by an NRTL must be installed on a company’s distribution system in accordance with an approved interconnection control and protection scheme without further review of their design by the company.

-(i) Communications concerning proposed DER projects.
+(j) Communications concerning proposed DER projects.
 In the course of processing an application for interconnection and parallel operation and in the conduct of pre-interconnection studies, the customer must provide the company detailed information concerning proposed DER facilities.
 Communications concerning the nature of proposed DER facilities must be made subject to the requirements of §25.84 of this title (relating to Annual Reporting of Affiliate Transactions for Electric Utilities), §25.272 of this title (relating to Code of Conduct for Electric Utilities and their Affiliates), and §25.273 of this title (relating to Contracts between Electric Utilities and their Competitive Affiliates).
 A company and its affiliates must not use such knowledge of a proposed DER project submitted to it for interconnection or study to prepare competing proposals to the customer that offer either discounted rates in return for not installing the proposed DER project, or offer a competing DER project.

-(j) Equipment certification.
-A DER unit that is certified to be in compliance by an NRTL must be installed on a company’s distribution system in accordance with an approved interconnection control and protection scheme without further review of their design by the company.

 (k) Designation of company contact persons for matters relating to DER interconnection.